-42. (1) Subject to subsection (3), every practitioner who, on 30 June in any year following the commencement of this section, has held a practice certificate for not less than 2 years shall, if and when paying the fee for any succeeding annual practice certificate, pay to the Board, for application to the Solicitors' Guarantee Fund established under the Legal Contribution Trust Act 1967, such amount not exceeding \$20, as may from time to time be prescribed.
+(1) Subject to subsection (3), every practitioner who, on 30 June in any year following the commencement of this section, has held a practice certificate for not less than 2 years shall, if and when paying the fee for any succeeding annual practice certificate,

-(2)The Board shall not issue a practice certificate to a obliged practitioner to make a payment provided bv subsection (1), until the payment is made; and shall pay to the Legal Contribution Trust established under the Legal Contribution Trust Act 1967 all moneys received by it pursuant to that subsection.

-(3) A practitioner who has made 5 annual payments, or has paid an amount equal to 5 annual payments as then prescribed, under subsection (1), is exempt from the requirement of making any further payment under that subsection.
+- (2) The Board shall not issue a practice certificate to a practitioner obliged to make a payment provided by subsection (1), until the payment is made; and shall pay to the Legal Contribution Trust established under the Legal Contribution Trust Act 1967 all moneys received by it pursuant to that subsection. - (3) A practitioner who has made 5 annual payments, or has paid an amount equal to 5 annual payments as then prescribed, under subsection (1), is exempt from the requirement of making any further payment under that subsection.

-[Section 42 inserted by No. 79 of 1967 s.6; amended by No. 48 of 1992 s.55.]
+[Section 42 inserted by No. 79 of 1967 s.
+6; amended by No. 48 of 1992 s.
+55.]

+42A.
 Accountant's certificate

-42A.
-(1) Every practitioner who is required to maintain a trust account shall when applying for the annual practice certificate deliver to the Board from an accountant who is a person registered as an auditor, or taken to be registered as an auditor, under Part 9.2 of the Corporations Law, or who is a person approved for the purposes of section 72 (2) of the Real Estate and Business Agents Act 1978, a certificate to the effect that the practitioner's books of account relating to that trust account have been kept in accordance with the rules, if any, relating to the keeping of trust accounts and that the practitioner has deposited to the credit of the Trust established under the provisions of the Legal Contribution Trust Act 1967 such moneys as are required to be deposited under that Act.

-(2) If no or no satisfactory certificate is delivered to the Board in accordance with this section, the Board in its discretion may withhold the issue of the annual practice certificate.
+- (1) Every practitioner who is required to maintain a trust account shall when applying for the annual practice certificate deliver to the Board from an accountant who is a person registered as an auditor, or taken to be registered as an auditor, under Part 9.2 of the Corporations Act 2001 of the Commonwealth, or who is a person approved for the purposes of section 72(2) of the Real Estate and Business Agents Act 1978, a certificate to the effect that the practitioner's books of account relating to that trust account have been kept in accordance with the rules, if any, relating to the keeping of trust accounts and that the practitioner has deposited to the credit of the Trust established under the provisions of the Legal Contribution Trust Act 1967 such moneys as are required to be deposited under that Act. - (2) If no or no satisfactory certificate is delivered to the Board in accordance with this section, the Board in its discretion may withhold the issue of the annual practice certificate.

-(3) Every practitioner who claims not to be required to maintain a trust account shall prove that fact to the satisfaction of the Board, and pending such satisfaction the Board in its discretion may withhold the issue of the annual practice certificate.

-(4) A practitioner who ceases to hold a practice certificate, and a person administering the estate of a deceased practitioner, shall -

-(a) deliver to the Board a certificate from an accountant which fulfils the requirements of subsection (1) in respect of any period during which the practitioner held a practice certificate and in respect of which no accountant's certificate has been received by the Board; or (b) satisfy the Board that the practitioner was not required to maintain a trust account during the relevant period.
+- (3) Every practitioner who claims not to be required to maintain a trust account shall prove that fact to the satisfaction of the Board, and pending such satisfaction the Board in its discretion may withhold the issue of the annual practice certificate. - (4) A practitioner who ceases to hold a practice certificate, and a person administering the estate of a deceased practitioner, shall - (a) deliver to the Board a certificate from an accountant which fulfils the requirements of subsection (1) in respect of any period during which the practitioner held a practice certificate and in respect of which no accountant's certificate has been received by the Board; or - (b) satisfy the Board that the practitioner was not required to maintain a trust account during the relevant period.

-[Section 42A inserted by No. 36 of 1971 s.6; amended by No. 113 of 1976 s.13; No. 10 of 1982 s.28; No. 48 of 1992 s.40.]
+[Section 42A inserted by No. 36 of 1971 s.
+6; amended by No. 113 of 1976 s.
+13; No. 10 of 1982 s.
+28; No. 48 of 1992 s.
+40; No. 10 of 2001 s.
+118.]

 [43-58.
-Repealed by Act No. 79 of 1967 s.6.]
+Repealed by No. 79 of 1967 s.
+6.]